 What’s more, as your brain is more engaged in this state, everything that you experience becomes more memorable.
 Neuroscientists aren’t quite certain how memory works exactly, but they do know that memories are more sticky when they are housed in multiple areas of the brain and captured through more than one of our senses.

-One of the areas of communication we work on at London Speech Workshop centres on passion, and how to let your passion come through in your communication.
+One of the areas of communication we work on at London Speech Workshop centres on passion, and how to let that come through in your communication.
 Creating an emotional connection with your audience, especially in a professional setting, might sound quite alien, but it’s vitally important.
-Yes, it’s unlikely that you’re going to need to connect with a professional audience over sadness, grief, or even delight.
+Yes, it’s unlikely that you’re going to need to connect with a professional audience over sadness, grief or even delight.
 But you should be thinking about how to connect with them over your excitement (for a new project, say), or your conviction that the strategic decision you’re putting forward is the correct one.
 For more on this, have a read of our blog: What is vocal charisma and how can we achieve it?

 Well, there’s good news, because stories have a role to play here, too.

 So I hope I’ve convinced you that stories are vitally important in giving compelling presentations and that, if you aren’t already, you should be using storytelling in every presentation you give.
 Of course, it goes without saying that you shouldn't fill your PowerPoint presentation with text - that's a sure-fire way to switch your audience off - use simple visuals to keep them inspired whilst focussing on what you're saying.
 But the question still remains – how do you use storytelling effectively?
-So here are a few tips you can start to use right away:
+So here are a few effective PowerPoint presentation tips you can start to use right away:

-If you’d like to up your game to the next level, then perhaps it's time to get an expert coach and guide to support you to achieve communication excellence.
+And if you’d like to up your game when it comes to giving presentations, then perhaps it's time to get an expert coach and guide to support you to achieve communication excellence.
 If you're ready to give it a try, why not book a free Discovery Call with our Client Success Manager to find out how we can help?
 Click here to choose a time that suits you.